Curstantine/melody/docs/spec.md

 ### Data Directory

-The data directory contains all the files that are not user-editable, or are not meant to be edited by the user.
+The data directory contains all the files that are not meant to be edited by the user.

 Paths:

 - Linux: `${XDG_DATA_HOME}/moe.curstantine.melody/`
+- Windows: `$env:APPDATA/moe.curstantine.melody/`

 ## Persistence